Anonymous7code/mlpack/README.md

     $ cd build

 The next step is to run CMake to configure the project.
-Running CMake is the equivalent to running `./configure` with autotools.
+Running CMake is the equivalent to running `./configure` with Autotools.
 If you run CMake with no options, it will configure the project to build with no debugging symbols and no profiling information: